department-of-veterans-affairs/va.gov-team/products/health-care/questionnaire/discovery/health-record/README.md

   - What diagnosis is this addressing or helping with?
 Why am I taking this?
 Review by condition?
   - Connection to formulary
   - Idea for mobile: notification reminder on when next pill is due to be taken, tracking medication adherence
+- All the ways that a Veteran can [refill their prescription as of 8/9/2017](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/products/health-care/prescription-refills/vets-prescriptions/research/ways-to-refill-rx-at-va.md).
+  - This might help us think through all the medication touchpoints that currently exist and see if there is any impact on our feature.
+Will need updated.
+This list doesn't include Walgreens collaboration.
   - VA has there own pharmacies to refill prescriptions.
 They also have a special collaboration with [Walgreens](https://www.va.gov/opa/pressrel/pressrelease.cfm?id=5095).
     -  "VA providers will be able to see the entire medication and immunization history of VA-enrolled patients who receive their prescription and immunization needs at Walgreens."
-- All the ways that a Veteran can [refill their prescription as of 8/9/2017](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/products/health-care/prescription-refills/vets-prescriptions/research/ways-to-refill-rx-at-va.md).
-   - This might help us think through all the medication touchpoints that currently exist and see if there is any impact on our feature.
-Will need updated.
-  - They were envisioning pictures of medications.
 - [Personas identified for Rx refills](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/products/health-care/prescription-refills/vets-prescriptions/research/high-level-userflow.md) (could these be applied to updating med list in questionnaire)
 - Some MHV analytics ([from 2016 report though](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/products/health-care/prescription-refills/vets-prescriptions/research/rx-refills-discovery-final-deck.pptx))
   - Within Prescriptions, the Refill Prescription page accounts for nearly 80% of traffic.
 The remaining traffic goes to prescription tracking (2.1%), prescription history (11%) and Meds, OTCs, Herbs & Supplements (0.3%)